Hansen-Group/NGSPipeline/README.md

 # Genotyping and Annotation Supplementary Information

-This repository contains supplementary information for
+This repository contains supplementary information for the genotyping and annotation pipelines used by the Hansen Group in

 * Gul *et al*.
 2022
 * Johansen *et al.* 2022
 * Peña *et al*.
 2022

+[Conda](https://conda.io/) environment files, pipeline configuration files, and snapshots of pipelines are provided for each study.

 For installation and usage instructions see [USAGE.md](SETUP.md).
-[Conda](https://conda.io/) environment files, pipeline configuration files, and snapshots of pipelines are provided for each study.

 ## Overview of the pipelines

-The following gives a detailed summary of the steps carried out by the NGS genotyping and annotation pipeline used by the Hansen Group.
  The NGS pipeline in PALEOMIX is implemented in `paleomix/pipelines/ngs/pipeline.py` with most parameters specified in the provided `paleomix.yaml` files.
 Unless otherwise specified, programs cited below were run with default parameters.

 Mapping and genotyping is performed using the hg38 human reference genome, including alternative and decoy contigs, and other resource files distributed as part of the GATK (McKenna et al. 2010) [resource bundle](<https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle>).